Topological derivative approach for deep neural network architecture adaptation: Mathematical framework

-Inspired by the topological derivative approach in mechanics, we define the ``network topological derivative'' for a feed-forward neural network and derive its explicit expression.
+In this section, we define the ``network topological derivative'' for a feed-forward neural network and derive its explicit expression.
 Note that the admissible perturbation (adding a layer) defined in \cref{admissible_pert} can be viewed as an infinitesimal change in the neural network topology.
 In order to formally define the ``network topological derivative'' let us first rewrite the loss function \eqref{training_problem} as follows:

 where $\epsilon \bphi$ is the initialization of the added layer in $\Omega_\epsilon$ (see \cref{def_pert}). \begin{definition}[Network topological derivative] Consider an admissible perturbation $\Omega_\epsilon$ in \cref{admissible_pert}.
 We say the loss functional $\sJ$ in \eqref{for_later} admits a network topological derivative\textemdash denoted as $d\sJ(\Omega_0;\ (l,\ \boldsymbol{\phi},\ \sigma))$\textemdash at $\Omega_0\in \sA$ and at the location $l\in \{1,2\dots T-1\}$ along the direction $\boldsymbol{\phi}$ if there exists a function $q: \real^{+}\mapsto \real^+$ with $\lim\limits_{\epsilon \downarrow 0}q(\epsilon)=0$ such that the following ``topological asymptotic expansion" holds: